What is Verification?

-Verifications are handled by college financial aid offices; don't send documentation to the Federal processor.
-If errors are found, the financial aid officer will make necessary corrections with an electronic process.
-You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.
+Please don't send documentation to the Federal government.
+If errors are found, the financial aid office and/or Incepita will make corrections with an electronic process.
+You will receive a new SAR Information Acknowledgement from the Central Processor so you will know corrections were made.

-For the 2016-2017 school year, the Federal processor may select students for one of the four verification categories:
+For the 18-19 school year, the Federal processor may select students for one of three verification categories:

-While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other three groups.
-The Financial Aid office will request a Verification Worksheet for your appropriate verification group on your MyCSN checklist.
-It is extremely important that you submit the information that is requested in your verification worksheet.
+While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other two groups.

 Federal verification guidelines do not consider copies of a Federal Tax Return as sufficient documentation of income for verification purposes.
 Therefore, students and parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA will need to submit copies of an IRS Tax Return Transcript.